 A lot of confusion exists as to exactly what details belong in a cover letter letterhead and just where to put them, and it’s normal to have questions.

-After all, you want every advantage possible when you're job hunting.
+After all, you want every advantage possible when you’re job hunting.
 Increase your chance of being called in for an interview by creating a cover letter letterhead that is visually impressive and loaded with the details a recruiter is trying to find.
+So, let’s find out how to design a letterhead.

 Steps for writing a cover letter letterhead